-The article is accurate with the exception of the sentence "Shifts shall not be split" which is deleted in this appendix.
-An employee who works beyond seven and a half (7.5) hours in one (1) day due to a requirement by management to work a split shift (e.g., a break between shifts of more than two (2) hours) shall receive one (1) hour additional pay.
+Shifts may be split.
+An employee who works beyond 7.5 hours in one day due to a requirement by management to work a split shift (e.g., a break between shifts of more than two (2) hours) shall receive one hour additional pay.